nikisetti01/C_booking_resturant_application/README.md

-Resturant Booking project in C for showing the possibility application with the primitive funcionalities of Unix Sysyem with C.
+Resturant Booking project in C for showing the possibility application with the primitive funcionalities of Unix System with C.